muksiddheswar/Reinforcement-Learning-Ensemble/README.md

 ## Abstract

-This article presents the work of Wiering and van Hasselt in "Ensemble Algorithms in Reinforcement Learning" [reference].
+This article presents the work of Wiering and van Hasselt in "Ensemble Algorithms in Reinforcement Learning".
 Ensemble methods merge multiple reinforcement learning (RL) algorithms into a single agent with the objectif of increasing the learning speed and the obtained reward.
 While ensemble methods have already been used in the context of reinforcement learning for representing